MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   - LithologyClasses_YYYYMMDD.xlsx
   Function: MGS's system for simplyfying Wellogic data into aggregated lithology classes.
 This file is required for running both the *Project Creation* tool and the *Data Reformatting* tool
   - LithSticks_UPDATE_YYYYMMDD.lyrx
+  Function: Symbology for borehole lines (Polylines)
+  - LithSticks_Polygons_YYYYMMDD.lyrx
-  Function: Symbology for borehole lines
+  Function: Symbology for borehole lines (Polygons)
   - NAD_1983_Hotine_Oblique_Mercator_Azimuth_Natural_Origin.prj
   Function: Custom coordinate system for the project creation tool.
 This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the project that were not created using the MGS toolbox
+  - ScreensPolygon_YYYYMMDD.lyrx
+  Function: Symbology for screen lines (Polygon)
-  - ScreensSticks_UPDATED_20240125.lyrx
+  - ScreensSticks_UPDATED_YYYYMMDD.lyrx
-  Function: Symbology for screen lines
+  Function: Symbology for screen lines (Polyline)

 **README.md**